Quick Multi-Robot Motion Planning by Combining Sampling and Search: Hyperparameter Adjustment

 \subsection{Scalability Test}

-In Sec.~\ref{sec:scalability}, we adjusted the parameters manually and applied them to all instances regardless of $N$. \algoname used $M=10$, $\theta_i = 0.05$, and $\epsilon = 0.2$ (in the \funcname{steer} function).
+In \cref{sec:scalability}, we adjusted the parameters manually and applied them to all instances regardless of $|A|$.
+SSSP used $m=10$, $\theta_i = 0.05$, and $\epsilon = 0.2$ (in the \steer function).
 PP was run on PRMs with $500$ samples and the maximum distance to connect two vertices was $0.1$.
-Those PRM's values were adjusted such that roadmaps sufficiently cover the entire workspace while being not too dense; otherwise, the roadmap construction itself takes too much time and the search space will become too huge.
-Figure~\ref{fig:roadmap-example-scalability} shows two roadmaps created by PP (PRM) and \algoname.
-We informally observed that those PP parameters were sensitive to obtain consistently good results.
+These PRM's values were adjusted such that roadmaps sufficiently cover the entire workspace while being not too dense; otherwise, the roadmap construction itself takes too much time and the search space will become too huge. \Cref{fig:roadmap-example-scalability} shows two roadmaps created by PP (PRM) and SSSP.
+We informally observed that these PP parameters were sensitive to obtain consistently good results.

 { [2]{

 }

 }